experiments-cloud/tmlr/README.md

-# Spectral Dynamics of Delayed Algorithmic Generalization
+# Beyond a Single Eigenvalue: A Multi-Seed Spectral Analysis of Grokking's Geometry

 Code accompanying the paper on multi-seed replication of grokking's behavioral and geometric signatures, submitted to TMLR.